Enhancing Information Security with Virtualization

 - Compliance of the system with government mandates

 Designing Security with Virtualization

-While it is an unrealistic proposition to try and eliminate risk in its entirety, organizations can look at adopting a proper strategy that will enable them to manage risk and also meet their privacy, data protection and information security requirements.
+While it is an unrealistic proposition to try and eliminate risk in its entirety, organizations can look at adopting a proper strategy that will enable them to manage information security requirements.
 Virtualization is an enabling technology for this strategy that ensures maximum control and protection of enterprise infrastructure and data, in addition to enabling the right level of user access.

 A few of the major advantages provided by a well-defined virtualization solution over those from traditional security models include resource centralization, policy-based access control, access from any device and inbuilt data compliance.

 A majority of today’s cloud solutions are built on virtualization technology.
 Virtualization enables increased IT agility, flexibility and scalability, in addition to cost savings.